WebLab 1.2.5/Service Interfaces

 Link to Queue Manager WSDL on the SVN.

-The report provider interface will be used to define services that can produce reports.
-These services will be, in most of the cases, parameterizable: they will realized configurable interface.
-This will enable the reporting to be dependent of the usage context.
+The report provider interface was used to define services that can produce reports.
+These services were, in most of the cases, parametrisable: they were realising configurable interface.
+This was enabling the reporting to be dependent of the usage context.

 Link to Report Provider WSDL on the SVN.